Do You Know These Famous Horses?

-Since then, two other horses have portrayed Thunder at all home games, Super Bowls and other events for the team.
+Since then, three other horses have portrayed Thunder at all home games, Super Bowls and other events for the team.

-The current Thunder is in his fifth year.
-He was at Super Bowl XLVIII in New York and Super Bowl 50 in San Francisco.
+Thunder was even at Super Bowl XLVIII in New York and Super Bowl 50 in San Francisco.

 You can even follow him on his very own Facebook page.

 There are a few war horses who have become as famous as their riders, and Bucephalus is one of them.

 It is said that Alexander the Great’s horse would let no one else ride him.

 Alexander was 12 when he was given Bucephalus, who would become his main mount and would carry him into many of his victories on the battlefield.